ericraider33/pnyx.net/README.md

 # pnyx.net
-File parsing and transforming automation scripting platform, Native .net.
-Pnyx is an open source project that brings all of your favorite unix tools like grep, sed and awk to your preferred programming language.
+Pnyx is an open source project that brings all of your favorite unix tools like grep, sed and awk to your preferred programming language (C#).
 When using Pnyx in your project, you can built upon these venerable tools without calling external programs.
 With a flexible, fluent API, the Pnyx framework is easily extended and simple to verify with Unit tests.

 [View Pnyx Project website](http://pnyx.me/)